Feedback, complaints and challenges: Planning and Environment Decisions Wales

 Re-determination following a successful challenge

 4.15.
-Where a challenge is successful, the appeal will be returned to the Planning Inspectorate for re-determination.
+Where a challenge is successful, the appeal will be returned to Planning and Environment Decisions Wales for re-determination.
 We will give all High Court redetermination cases priority status, and they will normally be dealt with quickly, though without prejudicing any party.
-The Planning Inspectorate will usually appoint a different Inspector to re-determine the appeal.
+Planning and Environment Decisions Wales will usually appoint a different Inspector to re-determine the appeal.

 4.16.
 The appeal will usually be decided by either further written representations or an inquiry.
 We will rarely arrange a hearing even if the original appeal was dealt with this way.
 We consider that a hearing decision that has been examined and quashed in the formal setting of the High Court would normally need to be re-determined under the formal inquiry procedure, in order to allow a full examination of the legal issues raised.
 However, where all parties agree that a hearing would be appropriate we will take this into account when determining the procedure for the re-determined appeal.